HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/configuration/understandingconfig.md

 # Configuration management and overlay hierarchy
 <!--# Understanding configuration overlay in Domino REST API-->
+The Domino REST API comes with default configuration settings.
+Administrators can override these settings by placing JSON files containing new configurations into the `keepconfig.d` directory.
+Additionally, environment variables that are particularly useful in containerized environments can be employed to override some settings as well.

-The Domino REST API configuration uses an **Overlay File System** approach.
-This method combines multiple configuration sources, layering them to produce a final, effective configuration.
+The configuration of the Domino REST API follows an **Overlay File System** approach, which merges multiple configuration sources by layering them.
+This results in a final, effective configuration that combines the base settings, JSON files from `keepconfig.d`, and any applicable environment variables.

 ## Configuration sources and overlay process